YellowJacket17/michaels-adventure/README.md

 **Right arrow:** Rightward camera movement if debug mode is enabled.

 ## Audio
-All `.wav` files are omitted from the remote repository due to file size.
+All `.ogg` files are omitted from the remote repository due to file size.
-These files belong in the `src/main/resources/sound/` directory.
+These files belong in the `sound` directory in the project root.
-The application will run with them missing, but some warnings and errors will be printed to console.
+The application will not run without being able to load them.
-In the `src/main/resources/sound/tracks/` directory, the application expects files named `testTrack2.wav`, `testTrack3.wav`, and `testTrack4.wav`.
-In the `src/main/resources/sound/effects/` directory, the application expects a file named `testEffect1.wav`.

 ## Notes ##
 Able to compile with Windows x64, macOS x64, and macOS arm64 natives.